 He also is a co-founding member of BLOB collective (NL) with Biyi Zhu and Sophie Waller.
 BLOB’s primary focus is exploring the intersection of the body and technology.
-Through the fabrication of different technologically bound spaces they aim to examine the physical encounter between these two entities, investigating the consequences of this relationship in terms of both the possibilities and limitations it can offer the body.
-They have currently developed body capture technologies to reflect on the individual’s experience of an increasingly mediated world.
-They have presented their work in DeSingel Arts Centre, Antwerp, 4bid Gallery, Amsterdam and Royal Conservatorie, Antwerp.
+Through the fabrication of different technologically bound spaces they aim to examine the physical encounter between these two entities.
+They have presented their work in DeSingel Arts Centre, Antwerp, 4bid Gallery, Amsterdam and Royal Conservatoir, Antwerp.

 He is also a published writer with work featuring in journals and magazines such as Jelly Bucket Magazine, High Shelf Press, Icarus Magazine and Hot Press.
 He also works in the theatre scene as a performer with recent credits including Bros (dir.
 Romeo Castellucci) as part of Dublin Theatre Festival 2022.
 Outside of the world of theatre, he works as an English language teacher.